-When there is excess humidity in the air, this can actually make you hotter.
-When it comes to humidity, it can have an impact on your air conditioning system's effectiveness.
-Humidity can actually affect all of your HVAC systems, including the heating system.
-When the humidity in your home is too high or too low, your air conditioning system will have a hard time creating the optimal temperature.
-Newer HVAC systems include dehumidifiers and humidifiers to help keep your humidity levels set so that your air conditioning system does not have to work harder.
+When there is humidity in the air, this can make you feel hotter.
+With humidity, it can impact your system's effectiveness.
+Humidity can affect your entire HVAC system, including your heating.
+When humidity is too high or too low, your system will have issues creating the best temperature.
+New HVAC systems include dehumidifiers and humidifiers to keep your humidity levels set.
+This helps your air conditioning system not work as hard.

-An air conditioning system that has to work harder will cause increased utility bills.
-Your HVAC system pulls a lot of energy and when the air conditioning system is not pulling the moisture out of the air, it will have to work longer.
-You may also contribute to the problem by turning the HVAC system to a lower setting, thinking it will cause the air conditioning to work better.
-Leaving your HVAC thermostat set on a normal setting is imperative to help save on your air conditioning energy use.
+An air conditioning system that has to work harder will lead to higher utility bills.
+Your HVAC system uses a lot of energy.
+When the air conditioning system is not pulling moisture out of the air, it has to work longer.
+You can contribute to the problem by turning the HVAC system to a lower setting.
+You may think it will cause the air conditioning to work better.
+Leaving your thermostat set on a normal setting is best to save on your energy use.

 How Does Humidity Affect Air Conditioning?

-Your air conditioning cools your home by removing the humidity or moisture from the air and removing the heat.
-When the humidity levels are too high, your HVAC system has to work harder to keep it cooler.
-Your air conditioning may not have enough cooling capacity to deal with extremely high humidity levels.
-You may find that your home is not comfortable.
-In addition to your home not feeling comfortable, your air conditioning system could break down from overuse.
+Your air conditioning removes the moisture from the air and removes the heat.
+When humidity is too high, your HVAC system has to work harder to keep it cool.
+Your air conditioning may not have enough capacity to handle high humidity levels.
+You may find your home does not feel comfortable.
+Besides your home not feeling comfortable, your system could break down.
 This could lead to you needing an HVAC replacement.

 High Humidity Signs In Your Home

-You may experience the following signs if you have high humidity in your home:
+You may see the following signs if you have high humidity in your home:

-- When the humidity is high, and your air conditioning system is not able to take care of it, you will have foggy windows.
+- Foggy windows.
+With high humidity, and a system that cannot take care of it, you will have foggy windows.

-- Due to your HVAC system not being able to get rid of the humidity, it can lead to dampness around the home.
-This dampness can cause mold growth and a musty odor.
+- Musty odors.
+Due to not being able to get rid of the humidity, it can lead to dampness in the home.
+This dampness can cause mold and a musty odor.

 How to Treat The HVAC Problem

-If you live in an area where high humidity is a constant problem, you will need to have your air conditioning system upgraded.
-Having your air conditioning system upgraded will help to ensure that the HVAC system functions correctly.
-There are dehumidifiers that control the humidity in your house.
-These can be installed on your HVAC system and help to calm the problem with high humidity.
-In addition to getting a dehumidifier installed on your air conditioning system, you may also want to consider upgrading.
-If your HVAC system is over ten years old, you should upgrade to a new model with a more efficient air conditioning system.
-These systems will typically have a dehumidifier already installed in them which will help to ensure that you can cool your home better.
+If you live somewhere where high humidity is constant, you will need to upgrade your system.
+Upgrading your system will ensure the HVAC system functions.
+There are dehumidifiers that can help control the humidity in your house.
+Install these on your HVAC system and help with high humidity.
+Besides getting a dehumidifier installed, you may also want to upgrade.
+If your HVAC system is over ten years old, you should upgrade to a new model.
+These new models have a more efficient air conditioning system.
+These systems can have a dehumidifier already installed.
+This will help to ensure that you can cool your home better.

 Call Us Today

-If you are having issues with your air conditioning system and you would like us to inspect it, please give us a call today.
-At Robert Bair, we are here to make sure that your home’s humidity levels are where they should be and that your HVAC system is functioning as it should.
-If you want to upgrade your HVAC system, we offer a broad variety of air conditioning units that will help to make sure that the humidity is out of your air.
-While HVAC systems can be expensive, you will save a lot of money and have a comfortable house by upgrading your HVAC system.
+If you have issues with your air conditioning system, we can inspect it.
+Please give us a call today.
+At Robert Bair, we are here to make sure that your home’s humidity levels are where they should be.
+We will make sure that your HVAC system is functioning as it should.
+If you want to upgrade your HVAC system, we offer a broad variety of air conditioning units.
+These will help to make sure that the humidity is out of your air.
+While HVAC systems can be expensive, we can help you save a lot of money.
+We want you to have a comfortable house by upgrading your HVAC system.